Chronic venous disorders (CVDs): this term includes the full spectrum of morphologic and functional abnormalities of the venous system.1

 Photoplethysmography, strain gauge plethysmography, and foot volumetry are additional available techniques; the latter two may better correlate with clinical disease severity than venous duplex imaging but are not routinely used.7

 Supplemental assessment tools

-Environmental and behavioral factors associated with CVI include prolonged sitting and standing at work.12
+Environmental and behavioral factors associated with CVI include an unhealthy weight and diet, prolonged sitting, and standing at work, and inappropriate skin care.

 Social role and social support system

 The socioeconomic impact of CVI is significant because it is the seventh leading cause of chronic disability in the United States.14 This results in impaired ability to engage in social and occupational activities, reducing QOL and imposing financial constraints.
 Costs of treating venous ulcers average $2,400/month, not including any surgical interventionand the financial burden on the health care system for treatments of CVI and venous ulcers in the United States surpasses $3 billion annually.5,29,30Disability related to venous ulcers leads to loss of productive work hours (estimated at 2 million workdays per year).
 Of workers with venous ulcers, 12% will retire prematurely.

 Weight loss, diet, exercise, leg elevation, ECS are recommended.
 Compression therapy is the mainstay of management.
 However, a 2016 meta-analysis which consisted of 6 RCTs with 1465 patients with acute DVT was unable to draw a conclusion as to whether or not compression therapy prevented PTS.31

 Exercise has a role in patients with acute or previous DVT.
 It has been suggested an exercise program for 6 months or more consisting of leg strengthening and aerobic exercise is reasonable for patients who can tolerate it.17 Early walking and habitual physical activity do not worsen symptoms in DVT and improve calf-muscle pump and QOL.8,21